jlacar/jlacar.github.io/refactoring/oblivious-tech-debt.md

 with not-quite-right software.

 The consequences of not meeting a deadline are far more immediate and palpable, so dealing with that threat becomes more urgent.
-On the other hand, the repercussions of adding to an existing technical debt load are more nebulous and further out in the future thus allowing us to consider them with less urgency, if at all.
+On the other hand, the consequences of adding to an existing technical debt load are not a clear and present danger so don't feel as much urgency to face them, if at all.

-The choice boils down to dodging a real arrow now or dodging a theoretical bullet tomorrow.
-You can't really fault anyone for choosing to dodge the arrow; this is normal and perfectly understandable human nature.
+It really boils down to choosing to dodge a real arrow now or dodging a theoretical bullet tomorrow.
+You can't fault anyone for choosing to dodge the arrow; it's perfectly normal and understandable human nature.

-So, rather than unconscious debt, maybe it's more correct to call it Instinctive Debt.
-That is, it's debt that comes from choices we made to satisfy our primitive needs, like self-preservation.
+So, rather than Unconscious Debt, maybe it's more correct to call it Instinctive Debt.
+That is, it's debt that comes from choices we made to satisfy our primitive needs, like fear and avoiding danger.
 We are simply doing what our primitive Lizard Brain tells us to do in these kinds of situations.

 Not a fan of Instinctive Debt?
 How about Primitive Debt?
 Lizard Brain Debt?
 I don't know, but it seems disingenuous to call it unconscious, unintentional, or accidental debt.